 At the end of 2016, the direct debt was 4.640.53 million euro, an increase of 500 million euro.
 Besides the financing through the EMTN program, the Flemish Community issued also Belgian Commercial Paper for the amount of 250 million euro and issued for the first time Schuldschein for a limited amount of 37.5 million euro.

 Furthermore the Flemish Community negotiated very favorable terms for the new cashier contract at the beginning of 2016.
 Therefore the current account was a frequently used short term finance instrument in 2016 and had a slightly negative balance of 739 million euro at the end of 2016.

 At the end of 2017, the direct debt was 5.313.89 million euro, an increase of 700 million euro.
 91,2% of the financing was done through the EMTN program.
 An increase of 15.2 % in comparison with 2016.

-Concerning 2018, we published provisional data as the Cash&Debt report is not yet available.
+In 2018 the direct debt increased to 6 billion euro.
 As shown in the pie chart below, the EMTN program remains the most important financial instrument.
-According to the preliminary information, no less than 95,10% of the financing was done through the EMTN program.
+No less than 93,64% of the financing was through the EMTN program.
 A small increase in comparison to 2017.

 In July 2018 the Flemish Community took over soms bank loans of municipalities that voluntary merged.
 At the end of 2018 the outstanding debt of these loans was 89,2 million euro.
 The BCP and current account were largely decreased in 2018 mainly due to the positive budget results and the new decree on the optimization of the financial assets of the entities of the Flemish Community that entered into force in October 2018

 |Bankloans Municipal loans||0,00||0,00||89,17|